 - Pumpkin spice - Sometimes called pumpkin pie spice.
 For that seasonal fall flavor!
 You can buy pumpkin spice online or at most grocery stores, or make your own blend from spices you probably already have in your pantry.
 Details for how to do that are in the FAQs.

-- Ground flaxseed - The secret ingredient that will bind everything together and give these cookies the perfect cookie texture.
+- Ground flaxseed - The secret ingredient that will give these cookies the perfect cookie texture.
 Don't try using anything else.
-I tested this recipe every which way and flax really is the best option.
+I tested this recipe every which way and ground flax really is the best option.

 - Sugar - It's important to keep the quantity exact for the cookies to spread and have the best texture.
 White granulated or cane sugar works better than brown sugar in this recipe.

-- Vegan chocolate chips - I have been loving the Enjoy Life Mega Chunks for this recipe but any dairy-free chocolate chips will do.
+- Vegan chocolate chips - I have been loving the Enjoy Life Mega Chunks but any dairy-free chocolate chips will do.

 How To Make Vegan Pumpkin Chocolate Chip Cookies